 An evaluation and support system that uses multiple sources of information and evidence results in a fair, accurate and comprehensive picture of an educator's performance.
-The new model defines four components of teacher effectiveness: student growth and development ( $45^{\%}$ ), teacher performance and practice ( $40^{\%}$ ), parent feedback ( $10^{\%}$ ) and whole-school student learning indicators or student feedback ( $5^{\%}$ ).
-The model defines four components of administrator effectiveness: multiple student learning indicators ( $45^{\%}$ ), leadership practice ( $40^{\%}$ ), stakeholder feedback ( $10^{\%}$ ) and teacher effectiveness outcomes ( $5^{\%}$ ).
+The new model defines four components of teacher effectiveness: student learning (45%), teacher performance and practice (40%), parent feedback (10%), and school-wide student learning indicators or student feedback (5%).
+The model defines four components of administrator effectiveness: student learning (45%), stakeholder feedback (10%), and teacher effectiveness outcomes (5%).

-The four components of the SEED model are grounded in research-based standards for educator effectiveness, Common Core State Standards, as well as Connecticut's standards: The Connecticut Common Core of Teaching (CCT); the Common Core of Leading (CCL): Connecticut School Leadership Standards; the Connecticut Framework K-12 Curricular Goals and Standards; the Smarter Balanced Assessments; and locally-developed curriculum standards.
+These four components are grounded in research-based standards for educator effectiveness including Common Core State Standards, Connecticut Common Core of Teaching (CCT), Common Core of Leading (CCL), and Connecticut School Leadership Standards.